 *¹ Masako Kinoshita, 日本組紐古技法の研究 Study of Archaic Braiding Techniques in Japan, 1995 (thank you to Fumiyo for giving me the correct Japanese title!)

 This is a large, out-of-print book in Japanese, in a boxed and very expensive hardback format.
 Some libraries may have a copy.
 Braid diagrams in the book are mostly in Noemi Speiser’s “track-plan” charting system, taught in her books.
 It is a powerful system for describing loop braids, but it’s not easy to learn.
 Color photos are all together in a separate color-plate section, not near the text that might apply to the photo.
-There’s a fascinating summary chapter in English, however this doesn’t include instructions for or analyses of the individual braids.
+There’s a fascinating summary chapter in English, however this doesn’t include instructions for or analyses of individual braids.
 Some of the captions to the diagrams and illustrations do include a line in English.
-There’s also a short English pamphlet that translates more of the captions.
+There’s also a included short pamphlet in English that translates more captions.
 (Be sure to find out if this is included in any used copy.)
-It was while poring through this pamphlet that I came across a reference to a diagram labeled “Itsukushima,” supposedly located in chapter 7, section 3 (no page number).
-However, the book only uses Japanese characters for the chapter headings, no roman numerals: 第 七 章 is the only way “Chapter 7” is written in the book and its table of contents.
+It was while poring through this pamphlet that I stumbled upon a reference to a diagram labeled “Itsukushima,” supposedly located in chapter 7, section 3 (no page number given).
+However, the book itself only uses Japanese characters for the chapter headings, no roman numerals: 第 七 章 is how “Chapter 7” appears in the book.
 So even using the pamphlet requires a detective work if you can’t read numbers in Japanese. 七 means 7 (the other two symbols are an ordinal prefix, and the word “chapter”).
 It isn’t hard to find a list of numbers in Japanese characters online, so that should help with locating specific chapters.

 *² Rodrick Owen, Making Kumihimo, 2004.